liza-tennant/liza-tennant.github.io/_pages/about.md

   - /about.html
 ---
 ---
-I am an AI Scientist + Social Scientist looking to build moral alignment _into_ AI agents.
+I am an AI Alignment researcher looking to build moral alignment _into_ AI agents.
 Until recently I've been studying this problem in my PhD through multi-agent simulations with independent learning agents, using systems based on Reinforcement Learning (RL) and foundation models (LLMs such as Gemma2), with inspiration from moral philosophy, psychology and game theory.
 Now I am a Student Researcher at Google DeepMind.

 In my latest work I have developed a methodology for quantifying key moral philosophical frameworks in terms of actions and consequences on an environment, modeled these as intrinsic rewards for training RL agents playing social dilemma games (see [IJCAI'23 paper](https://doi.org/10.24963/ijcai.2023/36)), simulated societies of agents with diverse moral preferences, implemented multi-agent RL with partner selection, investigated coalition formation, the emergence of cooperation and exploitation in morally heterogeneous societies (see [AIES'24 paper](https://arxiv.org/abs/2403.04202)), and applied this framework to fine-tuning LLM agents to play more morally aligned policies in interactive game environments (see [ICLR'25 paper](https://arxiv.org/abs/2410.01639)).